Table of Contents

 Treatment of Cervical Lymphadenitis in Children

 The decision to treat cervical lymphadenitis is largely dependent on the patient’s age and the ability to identify a primary focus for the infection.
-When the primary focus of the infection cannot be identified, broad-spectrum antibiotics against staphylococcus aureus and streptococcus is indicated.
+When the primary focus of the infection cannot be identified, broad-spectrum antibiotics against Staphylococcus aureus and Streptococcus are indicated.
 Cloxacillin and clindamycin are two good options with good coverage against these two common causative organisms of bacterial lymphadenitis.

 Children who have cervical lymphadenitis most likely due to anaerobic bacteria caused by the presence of dental caries should receive clindamycin.
 Children to whom oral antibiotics are toxic and make them very ill might need to be treated with intravenous nafcillin, an anti-staph.